A stellar Administrative Assistant can be a company’s secret weapon.

 For example: I have to make hotel rooms for our sub-contractors, while I am on the phone, I can answer emails, or finish up some paperwork.”

-As we’ve noted before, an Admin’s responsibilities are wide and varied.
+As we’ve noted before, an Admin’s list responsibilities are wide and varied.
 Often, this means being able to stop on a dime and pivot towards a completely unrelated project.
 Things change quickly, and the best Admins can react and adapt with ease.

 For example, if the boss suddenly reveals a spontaneous trip that will send her out of the office for the next two weeks, her Admin needs to spring to action, clearing her schedule while effectively communicating with all affected parties to avoid hurt feelings and bruised egos.
 In this situation, there’s no time to stress out and spend hours deciding what to do.